 or, The Subconscious and the Frog • Of Was and When

 We had a storm the other night.
 I thought of Bamm-Bamm.
 A day hasn't gone by since he died that I don't think of him, really; it's just a matter of why I do.

-For the past 15 years of my life, excepting the last 6 months, thunder has meant one thing — well, besides the fact that it was probably gonna rain and that I very likely had been or soon would be dealing with a migraine.
-It meant that Bamm-Bamm was about to run for cover.
+For the past 15 years of my life, excepting the last 6 months, thunder has meant one thing — well, besides the fact that rain was near and that I very likely had been or soon would be dealing with a migraine.
+It meant that Bamm-Bamm was going to run for cover.

 Last Friday the title of the 2013 sequel to J.J.
 Abrams' 2009 Star Trek movie was announced.
 The site at the preceding link and other news outlets report it as Star Trek Into Darkness [sic].

 I hope that, if the title sticks, someone at Bad Robot or Paramount realizes that it

 either has to be Star Trek: Into Darkness or Star Trek into Darkness, with the preposition uncapitalized.

 That's Leonard Nimoy hitting the skins next to Adam West.

 I came across this photo from the late 1960s, photographer and location unknown